 Jennifer has been providing therapeutic services to children, teens, adults, and families since 2009.
 Currently, she is working in private practice as a Marriage and Family Therapist (LMFT #98916) at Developmental Pathways for Kids.

 Jennifer specializes in providing therapeutic services to children and families affected by neurodevelopmental disorders, especially those diagnosed with Autism Spectrum Disorder (ASD).
 Additionally, she provides individual and family counseling to children, teens, and adults experiencing a range of clinical and non-clinical issues.
-These include: Anxiety Disorders, Disruptive, Impulse-control and Conduct Disorders, and Trauma and Stressor related Disorders.
+These include: Anxiety Disorders, Disruptive, Impulse-control and Conduct Disorders, and Trauma and Stressor Related Disorders.
 She relies on attachment theory and family systems theory as foundational orientations to psychotherapy.
 Within her sessions, she uses systems therapy, cognitive behavioral therapy, EMDR therapy, expressive arts therapy, mindfulness-based treatments, sensory-based strategies, and Social Thinking® framework to enhance the healing process.

 Jennifer received her master’s in Counseling Psychology from Saint Mary’s College of California after she completed her bachelor”s degree in Psychology at the University of Southern California as a Dean’s Scholar.
-She completed two clinical internships in private practice before she became licensed where she worked with children, adolescents, adults and families treating a range of psychiatric issues.
-She completed her traineeship at UCSF Benioff Children’s Hospital Oakland (2013-2014) where she provided trauma-based counseling services to children and families in clinic and school- based settings.
-Before graduate school, she worked as a behavioral therapist and behavioral consultant to children with ASD within clinic, home, and school-based settings at Lovaas Institute, Los Angeles, and Steps Therapy, San Francisco, CA.
+She completed two clinical internships in private practice before she became licensed where she worked with children, adolescents, adults, and families treating a range of psychiatric issues.
+She completed her traineeship at UCSF Benioff Children’s Hospital Oakland (2013-2014) where she provided trauma-based counseling services to children and families in clinic and school-based settings.
+Before graduate school, she worked as a behavioral therapist and behavioral consultant to children with ASD within the clinic, home, and school-based settings at Lovaas Institute, Los Angeles, and Steps Therapy, San Francisco, CA.

 Abby Pucillo, M.A.
 OTR/L

-Abby received her Master’s degree in occupational therapy from San Jose State University.
+Abby received her master’s degree in occupational therapy from San Jose State University.
 She has had experience working in a variety of different pediatric settings providing treatment to children with a variety of ages and diagnoses.
-Prior to graduating with her OT degree, Abby had a background working in an integrated preschool classroom environment, special needs classrooms for preschool to high school aged children, and working as a counselor at an adaptive sports camp for children with a variety of physical disabilities.
+Prior to graduating with her OT degree, Abby had a background working in an integrated preschool classroom environment, special needs classrooms for preschool to high school-aged children, and working as a counselor at an adaptive sports camp for children with a variety of physical disabilities.
 Additionally, she has provided OT services in the acute care unit at Santa Clara Valley Medical Center, led occupational therapy groups in the juvenile detention center through the OTTP program in San Francisco, and provided outpatient mental health rehabilitation services with the R.E.A.C.H. program at Momentum for Mental Health.

 Clarice Lai, M.A.
 OTR/L

-Clarice received her Master’s degree in Occupational Therapy from University of Southern California and her Bachelor’s degree in Psychology from University of California, Los Angeles.
-Prior to attending graduate school, she gained experience working with children on the Autism Spectrum Disorder (ASD) and children with ADHD in a school setting as a behavior interventionist.
+Clarice received her Master’s degree in Occupational Therapy from the University of Southern California and her Bachelor’s degree in Psychology from the University of California, Los Angeles.
+Before attending graduate school, she gained experience working with children on the Autism Spectrum Disorder (ASD) and children with ADHD in a school setting as a behavior interventionist.
 She also worked as an instructional aide at a boarding school for children with severe physical and intellectual disabilities.
 Clarice has provided OT services in a variety of settings, including outpatient clinics, elementary school through high school, a group home, and a rehabilitation hospital.
-She specializes in assessment and intervention for children with developmental disorders including: Autism Spectrum Disorder, ADHD, Sensory Processing Disorders, Down Syndrome, learning disabilities, and developmental delay.
+She specializes in assessment and intervention for children with developmental disorders including Autism Spectrum Disorder, ADHD, Sensory Processing Disorders, Down Syndrome, learning disabilities, and developmental delay.

 Clarice has received advanced training and mentorship in Sensory Integration Theory and Intervention from occupational therapists who studied with A. Jean Ayres.
-Within her sessions, she utilizes strategies from the Social Thinking curriculum, Zones of Regulation, Handwriting Without Tears, and DIR/Floortime, Therapeutic Listening and Quickshifts.
+Within her sessions, she utilizes strategies from the Social Thinking curriculum, Zones of Regulation, Handwriting Without Tears, and DIR/Floortime, Therapeutic Listening, and Quick shifts.
 Clarice is passionate about collaborating with families and providing their children with tools to succeed in all aspects of their lives.